koverton/solft/README.md

 # solft: Simple Fault Tolerance for Java Applications

 This Java library leverages Solace's guaranteed delivery capabilities to provide simple Leader Election events to applications requiring fault tolerance.
+But it does require a Solace Message Broker is available for your application to connect to for this library to work.

 If you are already using Solace, just pass your Solace session instance into the `FTMgr` and listen for status events.
 If you are not using Solace there are [several